THIS ART BEGAN BECAUSE OF A DEATH,

 "My dad taught me to love, listen, and learn.

-I let go of the fear of having colorful smiling timbre in my voice, being a lukewarm color, and I became an artist in life.
-My feet are up under me — Letting the good stuff happen!"
+I let go of the fear of having colorful smiling timbre in my voice, being a lukewarm color, and became an artist in life.
+My feet are up under me.
+Figurative works integrate an abstract element, connecting the dots between imaginative lines letting

 ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆ ◆

-His son moved to Denton in the same year.
+JJ's boy moved from Burgoonville, Ohio to Denton, Texas later in the same year.